 Disaster Risk Reduction

-If the risk of disaster can be assessed and addressed before it occurs then we can greatly limit the effects on vulnerable communities – such as physical damage, injury and loss of life.
-Reducing the impact of disasters – or Disaster Risk Reduction (DRR) – is crucial for the humanitarian sector to meet the growing demands of future emergencies.
+If the risk of disaster can be assessed and addressed before it occurs then we can greatly limit the effects on vulnerable communities.
+Reducing the impact of disasters – or Disaster Risk Reduction (DRR) – is a crucial area for the humanitarian sector to work on to meet the growing demands of future emergencies.

 DRR can include the following:

-- Providing a Community of Practice for DRR technical experts to share their learning, programme challenges and experience in the field.
+- It provided a Community of Practice for DRR technical experts to share learning, programme challenges and experience in the field.

-- Exploring risk reduction models that help communities reduce their vulnerability to disasters and approaches to analyzing risk.
+- It explored risk reduction models that help communities reduce their vulnerability to disasters, and approaches to analyzing risk.

-- Helping to build links with key stakeholders e.g. the Global Network of Civil Society Organizations for Disaster Reduction (GNDR) and the UNISDR Global and Regional Platforms on Disaster Reduction.
+- It helped to build links with key stakeholders e.g. the Global Network of Civil Society Organizations for Disaster Reduction (GNDR) and the UNISDR Global and Regional Platforms on Disaster Reduction.

-In addition the ECB Project is testing, developing and refining risk reduction tools and knowledge products, particularly in the five ECB consortia in Bolivia, Niger, the Horn of Africa, Bangladesh and Indonesia.
+In addition the ECB Project tested, developed and refined risk reduction tools and knowledge products, particularly in the five ECB consortia in Bolivia, Niger, the Horn of Africa, Bangladesh and Indonesia.

 - Bangladesh passed its first Disaster Management Act in September 2012.
 ECB agencies developed a joint advocacy strategy to influence the government and disaster management bureau.
-Its initiatives, such as news articles and advocacy papers, highlighted the importance of community level consultation during the legislative process.
+Initiatives included news articles and advocacy papers, highlighting the importance of community level consultation during the legislative process.

-- The ECB project is analyzing best practice in community-based risk assessment.
-Tools and resources from within Bolivia, Niger and Uganda are being reviewed to find common principles and approaches, including for example Oxfam's Participatory Community Vulnerability Analysis (PCVA) tool.
+- The ECB project analyzed best practice in community-based risk assessment.
+Tools and resources from within Bolivia, Niger and Uganda were reviewed to find common principles and approaches, including, for example, Oxfam's Participatory Community Vulnerability Analysis (PCVA) tool.

 The map below shows some of the ECB Project's work on Disaster Risk Reduction around the world.